smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Slider/index.md

 let cancelID: UInt32 = 45
 slider.cancelID = cancelID as NSNumber

-// Use the cancel id to dismiss the slider let cancelInteraction = SDLCancelInteraction(sliderCancelID: cancelID) sdlManager.send(request: cancelInteraction) { (request, response, error) in
+// `cancelID` is the ID that you assigned when creating and sending the alert let cancelInteraction = SDLCancelInteraction(sliderCancelID: cancelID) sdlManager.send(request: cancelInteraction) { (request, response, error) in
     guard response?.resultCode == .success else { return }